Arch Linux installation

 Creating partitions with fdisk

-1. fdisk -l: list all disk.
+1. fdisk -l: list all disks.

 2. fdisk /dev/<device>.